RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>12</sup> So then every one of us shall give account of himself to God.
 <sup>13</sup> Let us not therefore judge one another any more: but judge this rather, that no man put a stumblingblock or an occasion to fall in [his] brother’s way.
 <sup>14</sup> I know, and am persuaded by the Lord Jesus, that [there is] nothing unclean of itself: but to him that esteemeth any thing to be unclean, to him [it is] unclean.
-<sup>15</sup> But if thy brother be grieved with [thy] meat, now walkest thou not charitably .
+<sup>15</sup> But if thy brother be grieved with [thy] meat, now walkest thou not charitably.
 Destroy not him with thy meat, for whom Christ died.
 <sup>16</sup> Let not then your good be evil spoken of:
 <sup>17</sup> For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.
 <sup>18</sup> For he that in these things serveth Christ [is] acceptable to God, and approved of men.